Please check your town or city website for your yard waste collection schedule and to find out what's accepted at the curb.

 - McCleary Court Community Environmental Centre

-For curbside collection, please contact your local municipality
+For curbside collection, please contact your city or town.

 What type of bags can I use to drop off yard waste?

 Kraft paper bags are acceptable.
 Plastic bags are not accepted.
-Plastic bags with yard waste in them need to be emptied and the plastic bag disposed of.
+Plastic bags with yard waste in them need to be emptied at the depot site and disposed of.

 How can I reduce the amount of yard waste I generate?